FSDA-DG: Improving Cross-Domain Generalizability of Medical Image Segmentation with Few Source Domain Annotations: Main Methodology

-We merge consistency loss based on uncertainty estimation and mutual learning strategies as the overall loss of self-supervised learning.
-SSL-DG incorporates both fully supervised and self-supervised learning.
-Consequently, we use a weighted amalgamation of these two components, encapsulated in Eq. \ref{eq19}.
-Note that the $L_{sup}$ is the Dice loss, and $\mu$ is tradeoff weights responsible for balancing the influence of two terms.
+To define the overall loss function for self-supervised learning, we combine the consistency loss based on uncertainty estimation with the mutual learning strategy.
+FSDA-DG employs a weighted combination of fully supervised and unsupervised learning components, as described in Eq. \ref{eq19}. $L_{sup}$ is the Dice loss, while $\mu$ is a trade-off parameter, balancing the contributions of the supervised and unsupervised components.

+During the initial stages of SSL training, the model predictions on the unlabeled data are often erroneous, and these errors are difficult to rectify in the subsequent steps.
+As training progresses, these errors propagate and amplify, ultimately degrading the model's performance.
+To address this, we use a gradual weighting mechanism for $L_{unsup}$, defined as $w_h = e^{(-0.5 \times (1-h/H)^2)}$, where $h$ denotes the current epoch number and $H$ represents the total number of training epochs (in some cases, $H$ is set to a fixed value, as suggested in \cite{wu2022mutual}).
+This mechanism ensures that supervised learning dominates during the early epochs, enabling the model to establish a strong foundation using labeled data.
+As training progresses, the weight of unsupervised learning loss ($L_{unsup}$) increases, allowing the model to learn from unlabeled data while minimizing the risk of propagating early-stage errors.